 Our reference librarians are generalists with a wide range of knowledge, but they may have special expertise in one or more subjects as well.
 Technical librarians work behind the scenes, where they select, catalog and care for books and other materials.
 Many of our staff members are fluent in languages other than English, which helps us serve our diverse community.

-Regular, FLSA non-exempt, full-time (40 hours per week)
+Regular, FLSA non-exempt, part-time (72 hours per two-week pay period)

 A pay period is two weeks in length that starts on Wednesday and ends on Tuesday.
-Hours will include weekdays, evenings and weekends.
-This is a fully in-person role.
-The schedule listed represents the Library’s current operational need and is subject to change.
-This classification is part of a bargaining unit represented by AFSCME.
+This schedule is subject to change based on the Library’s current operational need and is part of a bargaining unit represented by AFSCME.

-This recruitment is open to the public and to The Seattle Public Library’s employees and will remain open until filled.
-Please submit your application, cover letter and resume in NEOGOV by 5:00p.m. on June 26, 2025 for first consideration.
+This recruitment is open to the public and to The Seattle Public Library’s employees.
+Please submit your NEOGOV application, cover letter, and resume by 5:00 p.m. on April 6, 2026 to be considered.

 Many essential jobs within the Library do not require a library degree, and those positions range from administrative professionals and support staff, information technology professionals, drivers who transport books and other materials, to workers who maintain our buildings and grounds, and security officers who keep patrons and staff free from harm.